/Retail Arbitrage: The Ultimate Guide to Making Money on Amazon

 Quick Facts

-• Retail arbitrage lets you buy discounted products from retail stores and sell them on Amazon for a profit, it’s a low cost business model.
+• Retail arbitrage lets you buy discounted products from retail stores and sell them on Amazon for a profit, and it requires minimal upfront investment, making it a low cost business model.

 • Product sourcing and market research are key to success in retail and online arbitrage, tools like scanning apps and data analysis will make it more efficient and profitable.